-Efficacy and safety of peginterferon α-2a (40 kD) plus ribavirin among patients with chronic hepatitis C and earlier treatment failure to interferon and ribavirin: an open-label study in central and Eastern Europe.
+Efficacy and safety of peginterferon α-2a (40 kD) plus ribavirin among patients with chronic hepatitis C and earlier treatment failure to interferon and ribavirin: An open-label study in central and Eastern Europe

 To assess the safety and efficacy of 48 weeks of re-treatment with peginterferon α-2a (40 kD) plus ribavirin in previously treated hepatitis C virus (HCV) genotype 1 patients.

 HCV genotype 1 patients previously treated with conventional interferon with or without ribavirin were assigned to 48 weeks of treatment with peginterferon α-2a (40 kD; 180 μg/week) plus ribavirin (recommended dose: 1000/1200 mg/day) in this open-label trial conducted in central and Eastern Europe.
 The primary efficacy endpoint was sustained virological response (SVR, HCV RNA <50 IU/ml) after 24 weeks of untreated follow-up.
 Early virological response (EVR) was defined as an undetectable HCV RNA or at least 2-log drop at week 12.